This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Both the seat and the area around is said to be haunted by an elderly woman who lost her husband in the war.
 She’s been seen by many and is described to look like an unassuming grandmother, at least until she does something odd like walk through a wall.
 B14 was her favourite seat and she’s said to still come to watch the shows she loved so much while she was living.
 There are other ghosts at the Gaiety and spooky happenings that you can find out more about on the Gaiety Ghost Tour.

 2. The Vampire Grave in Malew Churchyard

 Matthew Hassall seemed an ordinary Manxman until the day he died and loved ones gathered at his wake.
 It was then that he sat straight up and frightened everyone present!
 Declared a Vampire, it was decided that he could not officially be buried in hallowed ground with his beloved wife Margaret.

-The legend goes that his grave was dug from behind the stone wall that the grave stands against (the old boundary of the church yard) and his body placed inside that way.
+The legend goes that his grave was dug from behind the stone wall that the grave stands against (the old boundary of the churchyard) and his body placed inside that way.
 Just to make sure he didn’t rise again, a stone slab was placed over his corpse and iron stakes and chains cover the grave to keep him in.
-These chains have remained from the 1800s to present day1.
+These chains have remained from the 1800s to the present day1.